 2) Lipscomb rebounded well, but turnovers remain an issue.

-Louisville hasn’t played anywhere near its standard through 12 games, but three things about head coach Kenny Payne’s team are up to par.
-Its size, athleticism and length.
+Louisville hasn’t played anywhere near its standard through 12 games, but three things about Payne’s team are up to par: its size, athleticism and length.

-The Cardinals’ starting lineup consists of three players standing 6-foot-8 or over; each of them three weighs over 220 pounds as well.
+The Cardinals’ starting lineup consists of three players standing 6-foot-8 or taller; each of them weighs over 220 pounds as well.
 That is a level of size that Lipscomb hadn’t seen yet this season.